-After studying with viola maestro William Primrose, Campbell attended Manhattan School of Music and played several seasons with the American Symphony under Leopold Stokowski.
-In his early L.A. studio musician days, he was fortunate to play on historic sessions such as Marvin Gaye’s “Let’s Get it On,” Bill Withers’ “Lean on Me,” and Carole King’s “Tapestry.”
+Campbell grew up in Seattle, studying violin, viola, piano, orchestration, and conducting from an early age.
+After studying with iconic viola virtuoso William Primrose, he attended Manhattan School of Music and played several seasons with the American Symphony at Carnegie Hall under Leopold Stokowski.
+In his early days as a studio musician in L.A., he was fortunate to play on historic sessions such as Marvin Gaye’s “Let’s Get It On,” Bill Withers’ “Lean on Me,” and Carole King’s “Tapestry.”